Sweden

 (d) Who will be the supervisory authority and how are they preparing the market?

-Sweden’s current implementation of the NIS directive introduced the following six supervisory authorities based on the sectors covered by the directive:
+Sweden’s current implementation of the NIS Directive introduced the following six supervisory authorities based on the sectors covered by the Directive:

 - The Swedish Energy Agency (energy);